TOP TEN SYMPTOMS OF LOW ACETYLCHOLINE

 The parasympathetic nervous system is the body’s “rest and digest” system.
 When levels of acetylcholine are insufficient, the vagus nerve no longer slows down the heart.
 If the heart can not be properly slowed the body cannot rest.
 The vagus nerve relies upon acetylcholine to stimulate the sinoatrial node of the heart to normalize heart rate.

 10. Large Pupils (“blind as a bat”):

 Pupil size is a function of the balance between the sympathetic nervous system (large pupils) and parasympathetic nervous system (small pupils).
-Low acetylcholine levels upset this balance.
+Sub optimal acetylcholine levels upset this balance.
 When the balance is upset, the sympathetic nervous system overrides the parasympathetic nervous system, resulting in large pupils.
 Large pupils often cause light sensitivity and difficulty focusing.

 If you have some of these symptoms and yet you have not been poisoned, you could be dealing with less than optimal levels of acetylcholine, perhaps due to genetics, aging, or inflammation.

-How Can You Support Your Acetylcholine Levels?
+How Can You Support Proper Acetylcholine Levels?

-Parasym Plus™ is the only product patented to gently nudge the vagus nerve PLUS it crosses the blood-brain barrier to support cognition.
+Parasym Plus™ is the only product patented to nudge the vagus nerve PLUS it crosses the blood-brain barrier to support cognition.
 By supporting acetylcholine levels, Parasym Plus™ also helps maintain normal tear production.

-What can we do if we suffer from low acetylcholine levels?
+Can something be done to optimize low acetylcholine levels?
 Can we provide what our bodies need in a way that also stimulates the vagus nerve?